aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/aspose-imaging-java-otsu-thresholding-guide/_index.md

 }
 ```

-This code snippet demonstrates how to load an image file using Aspose.Imaging.
-Ensure the path `dataDir` correctly points to your image directory.

 ### Feature 2: Caching a RasterImage

-#### Overview

-Caching improves performance by storing image data in memory, reducing redundant calculations during processing tasks.
+Caching improves speed by keeping pixel data in memory, which is vital when you process large batches.

-#### Step-by-Step Implementation

-**Cache Image Data**

 ```java
 import com.aspose.imaging.RasterCachedImage;